mixxxdj/mixxx/source/chapters/library.rst

 .. versionadded:: 1.11

-The history section automatically keeps a list of tracks you play in your DJ sets.
+|ic_lib_history| The history section automatically keeps a list of tracks you
+play in your DJ sets.
 This is handy for remembering what worked in your DJ sets, posting set-lists, or reporting your plays to licensing organizations.
 Every time you start Mixxx, a new history section is created.
 If you don't play a track during the current session, it will be discarded.

-The "arrow" icon indicates the current session.
+|ic_lib_history_current| This icon indicates the current session.

 Click on the *History* icon in the sidebar to switch to the :guilabel:`History` view, then right-click on a sessions name to access the different features: